isomerpages/mlaw-corp/news/speeches/_posts/2022-07-20-opening-speech-edwin-tong-techlaw-fest-2022-up-your-game.md

 ---
-title: Opening Speech by Mr Edwin Tong SC, Minister for Culture, Community and Youth and Second Minister for Law, at TechLaw.Fest 2022: Up Your Game
+title: Opening Speech by Mr Edwin Tong SC, Minister for Culture Community and Youth and Second Minister for Law at TechLaw.Fest 2022 Up Your Game
 permalink: /news/speeches/2022-07-20-opening-speech-edwin-tong-techlaw-fest-2022-up-your-game
 date: 2022-07-20
 layout: post